MSPT-toolkit/MSPT-toolkit/README.md

 File compression needs to be turned off in the acquisition software before movies are saved to disk.
 Instructions on how to turn off file compression can be found in the manufacturer's user manual of the acquisition software.
 <br/>
-If movie recordings were saved with compression and you want to recover them, please get it touch with Refeyn for a decompression module.
+If movie recordings were saved with compression and you want to recover them, please get in touch with Refeyn for a decompression module.